biqar/puzzle-solver/README.md

 Iterative deepening A* (IDA*), a variant of iterative deepening depth-first search (IDS), that borrows the idea of using heuristic function to evaluate the remaining cost to get to the goal from the A* search algorithm.
 As the working principle is depth-first search, you can consider IDA* as a memory constraint version of A* algorithm.
-Here for 8-puzzle while applying IDA*, I consider the constraint of the maximum cost (heuristic cost + path cost) as 200.
+Here for 8-puzzle while applying IDA*, we consider the constraint of the maximum cost (heuristic cost + path cost) as 200.

 Run command:
 ```